syncfusion/blazor-docs/src/popups/dialog/how-to/customize-the-dialog-appearance.md

----
-title: "Blazor Modal Dialog | Customize the appearance"
-component: "Dialog"
-description: "This section explains how to customize the content of Blazor Modal Dialog as error window using the content property."
----

 # Customize the dialog appearance

 You can customize the dialog appearance by providing dialog template as string or HTML element to the `Content` template property.
 In the following code block, dialog is customized as error window appearance.